 The best Fidelity ETFs include a little something for everyone.

-If you want, a few of Fidelity’s exchange-traded funds give you cheap, passive exposure to basic broader market indexes, like the Nasdaq Composite.
+If you want, a few of Fidelity’s exchange-traded funds (ETFs) give you cheap, passive exposure to basic broader market indexes, like the Nasdaq Composite.

 However, where Fidelity really shines is by providing more tactical ways of tapping into specific areas of Wall Street.
 Sometimes, their best ETFs track more selective indexes.
 But sometimes, they rely on skilled investment managers who dig deep into their research resources to discover the best growth stocks or small-cap companies.